Takeaways

 The SEC develops and enforces rules and guidelines that govern various aspects of the securities industry, including trading practices, corporate governance, and disclosure requirements.

-According to the Regulatory Act, the SEC must put out an agenda on rules that is it considering.
-This happens two times per year [3].
+According to the Regulatory Act, the SEC must put out an agenda for the rules it is considering.
+This happens two times per year.[3]

 Market Oversight